turingschool/front-end-curriculum/lessons/module-1/git-collaboration.md

 - When you have successfully solved a bug or fixed something broken

 <section class="answer">
 ### Other Git Tips & Infos

 - `git branch`
   - DOES nothing
   - SHOWS you what branches you have, and which branch you are currently on

+- `git branch feature/new-branch`
+  - creates a new branch with the specified name (feature/new-branch) but does not open that branch

 - `git checkout feature/sample-branch` OR `git checkout main`
   - Takes you to the branch, checkouts that branch, puts you on that branch, now you are working on whatever branch you typed